 - Integrated tumble dryer – Instead of being a particular type of dryer, the integrated tumble dryer is simply a machine built and designed to be built-in to your kitchen.
 They are made with cupboard space in mind, with points on the front to add hinges for doors so they fit seamlessly into your current design.

 - Washer dryer – Another option is to go for an all-in-one unit that both washes and then dries your clothes.
 These are very popular as they save you space, as well as only having to buy one machine.
 If this is what you’re after, head to Crowdstorm’s best washer dryer section.

 If you look to the left of our list of tumble dryers, you’ll see you can refine your search by specifying certain criteria that you do or don’t want for your dryer.
 This will drastically reduce the amount of products on the list, making it much simpler (and quicker) for you to find your ideal tumble dryer.

-The simplest way to do this is of course by price; if you’re on a strict budget, just type in your minimum and/or maximum spend.
+The simplest way to do this is of course by price; if you’re on a strict budget, just type in your minimum and/or maximum spend (if you want expensive models, simply order by price and then click through to the last page of results).
 Also, if you’re looking for a specific make or model you can also type in specific keywords to narrow down your search.

-You’ll also see settings for ‘drying system’ and ‘washing load’.
-The system will either be vented or condenser tumble dryer, as described above.
-Washing load is about capacity; tumble dryers can go up to about 10Kg, but to keep life simple just get one that has the same capacity as your washing machine (most of which are 6 or 7Kg).
+You’ll also see settings for ‘type’ and ‘washing load’.
+The type will either be air vented or condenser tumble dryer, as described above.
+Washing load is about capacity; tumble dryers can go up to about 9Kg, but to keep life simple just get one that has the same capacity as your washing machine (most of which are 6 or 7Kg).